osrf/ros2multirobotbook/src/security.md

 ## RoMi-H Dashboard Security

 The RoMi-H Dashboard is a web application that provides overall visualization and control over the RoMi-H system.
-It is serverd over TLS to ensure encryption, integrity and authentication of the communication with the final user.
-The server uses [openid-connect (OIDC)][openid_connect] for authentication, it is a open standard based on [oauth 2.0][oauth2] and [JOSE][jose].
+It is served over TLS to ensure encryption, integrity and authentication of the communication with the final user.
+The server uses [openid-connect (OIDC)][openid_connect] for authentication, an open standard based on [oauth 2.0][oauth2] and [JOSE][jose].
 Currently the dashboard makes use of [Keycloack][keycloack], an open source implementation of OIDC.
 It provides an user management system, which is used to create/delete users.
 Each user gets assigned a role which is reflected on an id token generated on the user.
 This id token is signed securely